ThoughtFool/Countainer-Challenge/README.md

 Unsolvable Riddle?
 Challenge Accepted!

 ## The Challenge
 Everyone has come across the riddle of the 3 jugs, in one form another.
 How can you fill one jug exactly given the limitations?
-Your water/liquid source is unlimited, but you've only got 2 other jubs in order to help you get to your targert volume.
+Your water/liquid source is unlimited, but you've only got 2 other jugs in order to help you get to your target volume.
 This simple app helps you find that solution faster.

 ### CHALLENGE ACCEPTED!
 https://count-tainer-challenge.herokuapp.com/